 Your electronic health record (EHR) is the critical tool for implementing, sustaining, and improving S·BI·RT.
-NH Youth S·BI·RT sites have worked to modify a variety of EHRs including Epic, Centricity (CHAN), eMDs, and others.
+New Hampshire S·BI·RT sites have worked to modify a variety of EHRs including Epic, Centricity (CHAN), eMDs, and others.

 Consider the following given the capacity of your EHR to automate, remind, encourage, and report:

 - Screening – Incorporating the screening tool is the lowest level of utilization of the EHR.
 Can it then score and recommend next steps based on that score?

 - Brief Intervention – Can you create practitioner supports (best practice guidelines or clinical decision supports) within your EHR that not only recommend next steps based on screening results but also capture data for reporting and quality improvement (QI)?

 - Referral to Treatment – Can your EHR receive information regarding patient progress from the referral site?
 If information is not received within an identified number of days, can it automatically generate a reminder?

 - Follow up – How can you use your EHR to document the outcome of brief intervention and set reminders at the next visit?

 - Confidentiality – How will you maintain the confidentiality of your young patients’ drug and alcohol information from parents in the portal?
 From record requests?
 Do you effectively use the confidential capacity of your EHR?
 Should you use it for drug and alcohol use information?
 For screening results positive or negative?
 For follow ups to brief intervention?

 - Flow – How can your EHR facilitate streamlining flow and not adding to staff time?
 Can you incorporate tablets that will automatically populate your chart?